SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-06-29-intermission-9back-to-the-future-phone-7.markdown

-        But we still see several red wavy lines under the xml serialisation functions.&nbsp; This is because the protection around DLL’s have changes (you will see this a lot) and the serialisation implementation has been updated slightly.&nbsp; This is not a biggie, just right click “References” in the solution explorer and select add reference, then select “System.XML.Serialization” and click ok.&nbsp; Finally add a using reference in the top of the class:
+        But we still see several red wavy lines under the xml serialisation functions.
+This is because the protection around DLL’s have changes (you will see this a lot) and the serialisation implementation has been updated slightly.
+This is not a biggie, just right click “References” in the solution explorer and select add reference, then select “System.XML.Serialization” and click ok.
+Finally add a using reference in the top of the class: